quisquous/cactbot/docs/RaidbossGuide.md

 **timeline**
 Optional extra lines to include as part of the timeline.
-The value may be string or an array of strings, or a `function(data)` that returns string or an array of strings, or an array contains different kinds of items above.
+The value may be a string or an array of strings, or a `function(data)` that returns string or an array of strings, or an array contains different kinds of items above.